 - Provide young learners with an opportunity to be immersed in Gaelic language and culture

 - Bring students closer to functional fluency in the language

 - Cultivate a sense of identity as young Gaels living in Nova Scotia

-- Develop an awareness in youth of the responsibility they have to contribute to the sustainability of the language
+- Develop an awareness in youth of the unique opportunity they have to contribute to the growth of the language

-- Must demonstrate a commitment to Gaelic language and culture in Nova Scotia
+- Applicant must demonstrate a commitment to the Gaelic language and culture in Nova Scotia

 - Must demonstrate the intention to use Gaelic every day and to pass it on to others (family, friends)

 - Applicant will need support from family in regards to speaking Gaelic and cultural learning